gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 ```

-5. Retrieve the user's mailbox with the specified ID and verify that a reply message has been sent back to the user.
+5. Retrieve the user's mailbox with the specified ID.
+Verify that a reply message has been sent back to the user.

 ```rust
 let mailbox = system.get_mailbox(USER);